History of Letitia James in Timeline

 In September 2019, Letitia James filed suit against the officials of Queens's All Faiths Cemetery, alleging financial misconduct.

-In early March 2020, the attorney general's office began to preliminarily investigate allegations of COVID-19-related neglect of residents in nursing homes.
+In early March 2020, Letitia James's office began investigating allegations of COVID-19-related neglect of residents in nursing homes.

 August 2020: Filed Lawsuit Against NRA

-In August 2020, Letitia James filed a civil lawsuit against the National Rifle Association, accusing it of corruption and financial misconduct.
+In August 2020, Letitia James filed a civil lawsuit against the National Rifle Association of America (NRA), accusing the organization of corruption and financial misconduct.

-In August 2020, the head of the Greater New York Hospital Association said that the lobbying group had provided a draft of "some ideas to be included" to the governor's office.
+In August 2020, the head of the Greater New York Hospital Association said in a New York State Senate hearing that the lobbying group had provided a draft of some ideas to be included to Governor Cuomo's office.

-On January 28, 2021, Letitia James's office released a report concluding that the Department of Health under-counted nursing home deaths by up to 50 percent.
+On January 28, 2021, Letitia James's office released a report on nursing homes and the state Department of Health (DOH), concluding that the department's public data under-counted nursing home deaths by up to 50 percent.

 March 18, 2021: FBI Investigated Immunity to Long-Term Care Organizations